aleph2c/c_beachhead/README.md

-# Easy C Programming Setup
+# Easy Setup for C Programming on WSL2 with VS Code in Windows 11

 Quickly turn on a WSL2 C programming project and then use VS Code in Windows 11 to develop, build and debug it.
 (This turns your Windows 11 VS Code into a C IDE for your WSL2 Linux distribution.)

+How it works:

 A temporary Python environment is used to create a C programming configuration that can span across the two operating systems.
-Once you have confirmed that VS Code in Windows 11 can build and debug your C code on the WSL2, you remove the Python environment so that you don't have extraneous files in your C project.
+Once you have confirmed that ``VS Code`` in Windows 11 can build and debug your C code on the WSL2, you can remove the Python environment so that you don't have extraneous files in your C project.
+This removal will also over-write this README.md file with contents that relate to your C project.

 To use this project follow these steps: